 Courtesy of Crystalbrook Albion's architect Terence Yong

-'Home' has taken on an entirely new meaning these last few months!
+'Home' has taken on an entirely new meaning.
 For a long time now, it's been a place for rest, for health and wellbeing.
 Now, it's also an office - a place of work and refuge - #WFH.

-To prepare ourselves for a totally new normal 'post-iso', where working from home could be the go-to setup for many businesses, here are our top tips for adapting an existing home in a swift and cost-effective manner, thanks to Crystalbrook Albion's architect, Terence Yong.
+Where working from home could be the future for many businesses, here are our top tips for adapting an existing home in a swift and cost-effective manner, thanks to Crystalbrook Albion's architect, Terence Yong.

 Step One: Maximise physical space

 Introducing a home office to an existing home usually requires an increase in physical space for working, meetings, and oh yeh, storage!
 While most of us (especially apartment-dwellers) might not always be able to add more physical space, we can instead make the nooks and crannies (or oft-wasted areas) of our homes work a little harder.

 - Convert a floor into a raised platform with storage below (be sure to maintain a compliant head height if it is in an area like the living room or bedroom)

 - Convert a wall into a floor-to-ceiling built-in shelving unit (watch out for circulation width in corridors and small nooks)